 How Pediatric COVID Vaccine Trials Work

 The Food and Drug Administration can’t yet authorize the COVID vaccines for use in kids under 12 because researchers haven’t finished studying that age group.
 Kids need a different dose than adults., and it’s possible that the vaccines could work differently in younger people with smaller bodies.
-Experts need to finish testing for both safety and efficacy before the FDA and Centers for Disease Control and Prevention give their seal of approval and younger kids can start getting vaccinated en masse.
+Experts need to finish testing for both safety and efficacy before the Food and Drug Administration and Centers for Disease Control and Prevention give their seal of approval and younger kids can start getting vaccinated en masse.

-Moderna and Pfizer are currently testing their vaccines in kids under age 12 in the U.S. They have broken down their trials into three age groups: ages 6 months to 2 years, ages 2 to 5, and ages 5 to 11.
-Johnson and Johnson is testing its vaccine in adolescents aged 12 to 17 in Spain and the UK, but it will eventually also enroll kids in the U.S.
+Moderna and Pfizer are currently testing their vaccines in kids under age 12 in the U.S. Johnson and Johnson is testing its vaccine in adolescents aged 12 to 17 in Spain and the UK, but it will eventually also enroll kids in the U.S.

 In early trials, only a small number of kids get the vaccine.
 Experts study side effects and immune reactions in these kids to determine dosages.
 Next, they expand the trial to more kids, and that’s where you’re likely to come in.
 The researchers randomly give some of the enrolled kids the vaccine, and they give a smaller amount a placebo.
 You won’t know which one your child receives until much later down the line.
 The researchers then track side effects, which kids get sick with COVID, and who is hospitalized.